The 2(2S+1)- Formalism and Its Connection with Other Descriptions

 implemented by Sudbery~\cite{Sudbery}.

-Considering Weinberg's spinor in accordance with Eq. (\ref{eq:EH}) and restricting oneself by the first term of Lagrangian (\ref{eq:Lagr}) \footnote{It is possible because in terms of $\vec E$ and $\vec H$ the both of Eqs. (\ref{eq:LagEul}), obtained from the first and second terms of (\ref{eq:Lagr}), lead to the same motion equations.
-Moreover, the difference of these Lagrangians is equal to the total derivative.}, we get the following conserved quantities:
+Considering the Weinberg ``spinor" in accordance with Eq. (\ref{eq:EH}) and restricting oneself by the first term of Lagrangian (\ref{eq:Lagr}) \footnote{It is possible because in terms of $\vec E$ and $\vec H$ the both of Eqs. (\ref{eq:LagEul}), obtained from the first and second terms of (\ref{eq:Lagr}), lead to the same motion equations.}, we get the following conserved quantities: